Shelley Treacher MA Counselling Psychology MBACP(accred)

-The Gloucester Road is well served by many different bus routes.
+The Wells Road is well served by many different bus routes.

 Templemeads Station is also a walk away.

 Frequency and duration of sessions

 Counselling and psychotherapy sessions are usually weekly and last for an hour (50 minute sessions in clinics).
 It is possible to have sessions more or less often or for longer than an hour.

 After the initial session clients usually commit to a few sessions (4-6) at a regular time and then we review your situation.
 Both short term and long term therapy is available here.